 Opportunities for Alumni

 Fellowship Alumni continue to build on the skills and connections developed during their program through access to ongoing professional development, networking, and collaboration opportunities with support from the U.S. Department of State and affiliated partners.
-Mandela Washington Fellowship Alumni form a vibrant network of young African leaders with the skills and motivation to spur growth and prosperity, strengthen democratic governance, and enhance peace and security across Africa.
+Mandela Washington Fellowship Alumni form a vibrant network of African leaders with the skills and motivation to spur growth and prosperity, strengthen democratic governance, and enhance peace and security across Africa.

 2019 Fellowship Alumni Ziadath Agnike Achimi (Benin), Cecilia Lesho (Zambia), and Ian Tarimo (Tanzania) meet Vice President Kamala Harris during the U.S.-Africa Leaders Summit.